 How to remove Japanese Knotweed from your garden

 If you have the time and determination, it is possible to remove Japanese Knotweed yourself.
 Generally, the best time to do this is in July, when the plant will draw in chemicals.
 To get rid of the weed, you will need to decapitate it to leave a hollow, foot-high stem above ground.
 Then you’ll need to pour a strong, glyphosate-based weed killer into the hollow stem.
 However, be mindful of the potential harmful effects of this herbicide while using it.

 Be careful about disposal

 As Japanese Knotweed is classified as ‘controlled waste’ under the Environmental Protection Act, you will have to dispose of it in a licensed landfill site because the weed can still spread through the soil.
 The whole process may need to be repeated for one or two years to ensure the plant has been successfully eradicated.

-If this seems too difficult or you don’t have the time, you can hire professionals to remove the weed.
+If removing knotweed yourself seems too difficult or you don’t have the time, you can hire professionals to remove the weed.
 While this can cost between £3,000 and £5,000 for a severe Knotweed problem, a professional service will provide you with a long-term guarantee that the plant will not return.
 This professional removal may involve using specialist machines to remove the plant and surrounding soil, ensuring the weed is gone for good.